 Table of Contents

-It is said that polenta has its origins in northern Italy, from where it has spread throughout the world.
-However, in our country in Transylvania, in the past, polenta was the staple food of Romanians and the mountain population, especially shepherds.
+It is said that polenta originates in northern Italy, where it has spread throughout the world.
+However, in our country Transylvania, in the past, polenta was the staple food of Romanians and the mountain population, especially shepherds.

 It was the bread substitute and was consumed with all dishes.
-After that, it slowly became a menu in itself, especially with different cheeses made in the oven or on the fire, being present even today in Romanian restaurants.
+After that, it slowly became a menu, especially with different cheeses made in the oven or on the fire, being present even today in Romanian restaurants.

 Why We Love the Cheesy Polenta

 Our family’s tastes are divided; some people like polenta, and others don’t.
 However, it is present in our menu because:

 - It is a good bread substitute because it contains low calories and fats.